2026 Monthly Yoga Poses and Sutras

 October

-Sutra: I.33 – Cultivate friendliness, compassion, joy and indifference to pleasure and pain.
-This makes you favorably disposed, serene and benevolent.
+October Sutras: I.33 – Cultivate friendliness, compassion, joy and indifference to pleasure and pain.
+This makes you favorably disposed, serene and benevolent. & 3.44 – Move beyond identifying with your physical body to experience subtler consciousness.

 November